datafix-com/HelloWorld/README.md

 # ⓿ HelloWorld
 This repo ( repository ) is currently quiesced.
+* while quiesced, its role in future protocols resulting from the Corona-19 virus will be reviewed.

 A file appears to be the smallest unit of text that can be manipulated.
 Implications include ...